francescakaganzi/sms-scam-detection/README.md

-# SMS Scam Detection Notebooks
+# Mobile Money SMS Scam Detection Notebooks

-This repository contains a series of Jupyter Notebooks used in a graduate research project on SMS scam detection using traditional ML, deep learning, and Large Language Models (LLMs).
+This repository contains a series of Jupyter Notebooks used in a graduate research project on `Fine-tuning LLMs for Detecting SMS Scams in Mobile Money Services`.

 ## Contents